jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 - The sun is directly south at noon.

 But these are only rough approximations of the truth.
-And they can be plenty misleading, so let's just call them lies.
+And they can be plenty misleading, so let's just call them LIES.
 Here I present _actual_ truths about the position of the sun and a sometimes better way to find directions.
 No equipment necessary except an analog watch.